A Day Trip to the Island of Ischia

 Thermal Baths and Spas

 The most famous attractions on Ischia are the island's historic thermal baths, and there are a number of outdoor spas with mineral spring pools in a range of temperatures, saunas, steam baths, and massage treatments.
-The most famous are Poseidon and Negombo, both of which also have large private beaches.
+The most famous are The Giardini Poseidon and Negombo, both of which also have large private beaches.

 From the port of Ischia,you can reach these two spas by bus: Line 2 for Poseidon (Citara Poseidon stop), and Lines 1,2, CS, and CD for Negombo (Lacco Ameno stop, which is about a ten minute walk from the spa).